Salt & Wind Travel

 5th Street Inn, 4994 5th St, Mariposa, CA 95338

-Step back in time at the Mariposa Hotel Inn, whose building dates back to 1901.
-The property includes six queen or king rooms with antique furniture and walls adorned with old town photos.
-Its downtown location can’t be beaten, and guests love the homemade breakfast.
+What You’ll Love: Step back in time at the Mariposa Hotel Inn, whose building has Old West vibes and dates back to 1901.
+The property features six queen or king rooms, each with antique furniture and walls adorned with historic photos of the old town.
+Its downtown location can’t be beaten (you can do olive oil tastings downstairs at CostaLivos, FYI), and guests love the homemade breakfast.

 Mariposa Hotel Inn, 5029 Highway 140, Mariposa, CA 95338

-The most positively reviewed property on this list, the only problem with the Yosemite Plaisance Bed & Breakfast is that it’s often booked up well in advance.
-The location in a residential neighborhood makes you feel like you’re a local, and the guests love the food, from the breakfast to the homemade treats they’re often given for hikes or road trips.
+What You’ll Love: The most positively reviewed property on this list is the Yosemite Plaisance.
+It is among the best places to stay near Yosemite National Park if you like a bed and breakfast!
+The only problem with the Yosemite Plaisance Bed & Breakfast is that it’s often fully booked.
+The location in a residential neighborhood makes you feel like a local, and the guests love the food, including the homemade treats they’re often given for hikes or road trips.

-Set between Mariposa and the park entrance in the town of Midpines is Autocamp Yosemite.
-You have various high-end camping options with 80 Airstream trailers, 15 luxury tents, and three cabin suites.
-Stay here to unplug in nature while enjoying conveniences like a pool, a bar, and an artisanal marketplace.
+What You’ll Love: The Yosemite outpost of the chic glamping brand Autocamp is set between Mariposa and the park entrance.
+Like their other locations, the Autocamp Yosemite has various options, including 80 Airstream trailers, 15 luxury tents, and three cabin suites.
+Stay here to unplug from nature while enjoying conveniences like a pool, a bar, and an artisanal marketplace.

 Autocamp Yosemite, 6323 CA-140, Midpines, CA 95345